Manage your revenue cycle well and watch your business bloom.

 What is Revenue Cycle Management?

-The revenue cycle refers to all front- and back-office processes for managing new HME and infusion pharmacy orders.
+The revenue cycle refers to all Intake, Billing and Collections workflows for managing HME, Infusion Pharmacy, and Home Health & Hospice orders.
 First, a new order comes in from a physician, hospital, or another referring source.
 Then, your staff reviews the order, as well as the patient’s coverage, health records, and eligibility.
 If all of the necessary conditions are met, your staff fills the order and sends it to the back office.

 This is when the revenue cycle becomes more complex.